Sosian/HumanMusicController/readme.md

 * Animate face rotation and Number
 * Face gets more cthulu with bars
 * Move elements into individual blazor components
+* Borrowed hearbeat animation from https://foolishdeveloper.com/css-heartbeat-animation/
+* Have to fix Words again